 Tend To Your Own Happiness.
 Hey everyone, I hope you are well.
-In today’s post, I will be encouraging you to tend to your own happiness and share four easy steps you can practice.
-Many of us wish for more happiness.
-We want to lead happier, more fulfilling lives, but the sad truth is that so many of us that desire more happiness spend much more time tending the happiness of others than we do tending to our happiness.
+In today’s post, I will be encouraging you to tend to your happiness and share four easy steps you can practice.
+Many of us wish for more joy.
+We want to lead happier, more fulfilling lives, but the sad truth is that so many of us that desire more happiness spend much more time tending to the happiness of others than we do tending to our happiness.

 Tend To Your Own Happiness